pulcovamon/air_pollution_app/docs/docs/database.md

 # Database

-The project uses a SQLite database to store data.
+The project uses a MySql database to store data.

 ## Models